 You probably wouldn’t expect to get great Italian food in Costa Rica, but Sapore Trattoria will make you feel like you’re in Italy.
 The staff are incredibly friendly and attentive, always making sure there’s a full bowl of bread on your table.

 The food is delicious and celebrates authentic Italian flavours with a selection of dishes ranging from pizza, pasta and huge calzones.

 Cafe Rojo — healthy and delicious Vietnamese-inspired dishes

 Cafe Rojo boasts a chilled and hipster vibe, amongst plants and fairy lights.
-It’s also a great place to just grab a coffee, as it’s pretty damn good!
+It’s also a great place to just grab a coffee because it’s pretty damn good!

-San Jose is a reasonably big city, but pretty much everything you will need sits within the center of the city.
+San Jose is a reasonably big city, but pretty much everything you will need sits within the centre of the city.

 If your accommodation is around the central area, you’ll be able to get to most places by walking.
-If not, Ubers and buses are also a good option.
+If not, Uber and buses are also a good option.

-As we mentioned above, walking is one of the best ways to get around San Jose.
+Walking is one of the best ways to get around San Jose.
 In the centre of the city, around San Jose Central Market, you can find plenty of restaurants, bars, cafes, supermarkets and shops.
-A number of the bus terminals are around this area too.
+A number of bus terminals are around this area too.

 Walking is also a great way to get to see the city, plus it’s free!